Personal tools

 ML models are different from rule-based programs because they don't need to be explicitly coded and can change over time as new data enters the system.

-• Prepare and clean the dataset
+• Preprocess and explore the data

 • Deploy the model